-Subsequent to fiscal year ended August 31, 1998, the Company entered into an agreement to provide water and wastewater service to a 400 acre development which will include the construction of a 500-bed Academic Model Juvenile Facility.
-The Company will design, construct, operate and maintain the water and wastewater system to provide service to the Model Facility.
-Projected costs for construction of the water system are approximately \$1,100,000, and projected cost for construction of the wastewater system are \$625,000 or combined costs of \$1,725,000 to be paid from prepaid water and wastewater tap fee revenues.
+In August 1998, the Company entered into an agreement to provide water and wastewater service to a 400 acre development which will include the construction of a 500-bed Model Facility.
+The Company is designing, constructing, and will operate and maintain the water and wastewater system to provide service to the Model Facility.
+Projected costs for construction of the water system are approximately \$950,000, and projected cost for construction of the water system are \$600,000 for combined costs of \$1,550,000 to be paid from construction revenues.